exlunaproject/catarinka/README.md

 * `TCatStorage` - VFS/Cache component that uses the Structured Storage library by Primoz Gabrijelcic.
 * `TCatSynEdit` - Enhanced SynEdit with popup menu and improved scrolling.
 * `TJIniList` - INIList-Like component using JSON
+* `TStringListCache` - Caches multiple string lists, allowing them to load or saved together to a file.
 * `TStringLoop` - A simple component for looping through a string list
 * Several libraries with string manipulation functions, file system functions and more.